 Hicksville New York

-Hicksville is a hamlet and census-designated place (CDP) within the Town of Oyster Bay in Nassau County, on Long Island, in New York.
-The population of the CDP was 43,869 at the 2020 United States census.
+Hicksville is a hamlet and census-designated place (CDP) within the Town of Oyster Bay in Nassau County, on Long Island, in New York, United States.
+The CDP's population was 43,869 at the time of the 2020 census.

 Hamlet namesake Valentine Hicks was the son-in-law of abolitionist and Quaker preacher Elias Hicks, and eventual president of the Long Island Rail Road.
 He bought land in the village in 1834 and turned it into a station stop on the LIRR in 1837.
 The station became a depot for produce, particularly cucumbers for a Heinz Company plant.
 After a blight destroyed the cucumber crops, the farmers grew potatoes.
 It turned into a bustling New York City suburb in the building boom following World War II.